May 26, 2021

 “Studies have long shown that disadvantaged communities are disproportionately affected by energy pollution, pay a higher share of their income on energy, and will bear the brunt of the effects of climate change,” said Rory Christian, board member of Pecan Street and WeACT for Environmental Justice.
 “Pecan Street’s work can help identify options for a just energy transition, including solutions that increase energy efficiency and make homes and communities healthier and more comfortable, resilient and prosperous as we reduce climate pollution.”

 Learn more about Pecan Street’s Center for Race, Energy & Climate Justice and how your organization can participate in our efforts on our website.
-Individuals, organizations and companies can make online donations to support this work.

 About Pecan Street Inc.